 In order to ensure that the government system has an adequate structure, the Company has Policies that regulate the Key Functions (Risk Management, Compliance, Internal Audit and Actuarial) and ensure that these functions follow the requirements defined by the Supervisor and they are faithful to the lines of government established by the Company and the Group.
-The Board of Directors of the Company approved the latest revision of the Internal Audit, Compliance and Actuarial Function Policies at its meeting held on 28th September 2022 and the Risk Management Policy at its meeting held on 16th December 2022.
+The Board of Directors of the Company approved the latest revision of the Actuarial Function Policy at its meeting held on 23th June 2023, Internal Audit and Compliance Policies at its meeting held on 22th September 2023 and the Risk Management Policy at its meeting held on 18th December 2023.
 These policies are reviewed annually.